ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.BatchSynthesizeRequest"></a>

 ### BatchSynthesizeRequest
-BatchSynthesizeRequest message is used to send a batch request for synthesis.
+<p>BatchSynthesizeRequest message is used to send a batch request for synthesis.</p>

 | Field | Type | Label | Description |